 Other celebrities at the show included return host Aisha Tyler (Archer) and legendary actress Angela Bassett who will voice Six in Rainbow Six Seige.

-Many thanks to Mucho Party for sponsoring Slide To Play this week.
+Many thanks to AZZL for sponsoring Slide to Play this week.

 This content is sponsored via Syndicate Ads.